hashicorp/terraform-website/content/source/docs/enterprise/private/admin/resources.html.md

 ![screenshot: the Users admin page](./images/admin-users.png)

 Selecting a user from the list shows their detail page, which includes their status and any organizations they belong to.
 The detail page offers four actions: promoting to administrator, suspending, deleting, and impersonating.
+For users with active [two-factor authentication (2FA)](../users-teams-organizations/2fa.html), it also offers an administrative option to disable their 2FA in the event that a reset is needed.

 ![screenshot: a user detail admin page](./images/admin-user-details.png)